Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 Online Therapist From Dallas, Texas

-Being a woman of color brings unique joys, triumphs, and complexities.
+Being a woman of color involves distinct joys, successes, and challenges.

-I take pride in creating a compassionate and culturally aware space where women can explore their pain and confidently embrace their identities.
+I understand that going to therapy is not a one-size-fits-all solution.
+I take pride in creating a compassionate and culturally aware space where women can explore complex emotions and confidently embrace their identities.

 I'd love to share a little about myself!

 Hi there!
-My name is Amanda Herrera.
+My name is Amanda Herrera (she/her).
 I am a Licensed Professional Counselor Associate in the State of Texas under the supervision of Mark Cagle, LPC-S.

 I am thrilled to have you here!

-I have always appreciated my heritage and its influence on my worldview and values.
-However, I acknowledge its shortcomings, such as the immense pressure placed on women to support their families, which often leads these women to sacrifice their passions, struggle with their cultural identities, and feel they must suffer in silence.
-There’s also the internalized belief that having an interest in therapy can appear selfish—or worse, a sign of weakness.
+I have always appreciated the core values instilled in me by my culture.
+However, I acknowledge the shortcomings, like immense pressure on women to support families, which often causes them to sacrifice passions, struggle with identities, and suffer in silence.
+There’s also the internalized belief that going to therapy can make people see you as crazy—or worse, as weak and ungrateful.

 I’d love to offer the support and encouragement you truly deserve on this journey!